arturchichorro/bballvision/README.md

 It works best with videos of a single person shooting the ball.
 Future improvements will include functionality for 1v1 games, with further development planned to extend its capabilities.

 Here's a preview of the results:
 [![YouTube Short](https://img.youtube.com/vi/gpBg-aCNdEk/maxresdefault.jpg)](https://www.youtube.com/shorts/gpBg-aCNdEk)

+If you want to read more about this project, I wrote a blog post about it [here](https://bolota.eu/posts/10_bballvision).

 ### Dataset